ELNJTech/Portfolio/README.md

 # Welcome to My GitHub Portfolio! 👋

 Greetings.
-This is Joseph E's official portfolio.
+This is Joseph E.'s official portfolio.
 In the sections beflow, you will find demonstrations of:

-- 🚀 **Innovative Projects**: Minus the details that cannot be disclosed, I aim to document as many of my projects here as possible.
+- 🚀 **Innovative Projects**: I aim to document as many of my projects here as possible.
+(Do note that some projects may not be detailed in full, for professional reasons).
 - 🛠️ **Technical Expertise**: Much of my own work is open-source.
-You may peruse the codebases to verify my proficiency in various skills.
+You may peruse the available codebases to verify my proficiency in a number of skills.

 ### 🚧 Under Construction
-Do note that some repositories are actively being improved—stay tuned for updates!
+This repository, as well as the ones linked below, are still under construction.

 ## About me (as of January 2025)